mereosk/Linked-blog-starter-md/6 - Main Notes/Identifying handwritten numbers.md

 >  Discuss with your group, write, then describe to your teacher, how linear activation of units limits the possible computations this model can perform.

-Linear activation limits the model due to the simplicity of linear computations that are unable to catch complex non-linear characteristics such as curves and loops in the numbers.
+// Linear activation limits the model due to the simplicity of linear computations that are unable // to catch complex non-linear characteristics such as curves and loops in the numbers.

+- By default, linear activation is unable to capture the complexities of most tasks because it only allows for linear decision boundaries.
+- Even if we stack multiple linear layers on top of each other, this ends up reducing to a single linear transformation, essentially unable to learn non-linear relationships.
+- Therefore, the model is only good at representing linearly separable functions.
+To truly be able to generalize well on unseen data, the neural network needs at least one hidden layer with non-linear activation.
+- ReLU allows the model to learn non-linearity from the dataset making it more resistance to correlation within the data.

 ## Question 5